William Klein: YES. Photographs, Paintings, Films 1948-2013

 Orson Welles said of Klein’s first film, Broadway by Light (1958), that it was the first movie that really needed to be in color.
 A decade later, Stanley Kubrick suggested Klein was too far ahead for his own good.
 But Klein pushed on with breath-taking energy, not looking back at his work for decades.
 In and Out of Fashion (1994) was his own account of his career to date, taking the form of a book, a kaleidoscopic film, and an exhibition presented at ICP.
 He continued to make new work in photography, film, painting and books.
 Slowly the world began to catch up, and he returned to making exhibitions, initially across Europe and Asia.
 The fashion world came knocking once again.
 Now Klein was something of a living legend, still able well into his 80s to make images with all the energy of his twenty-year-old self.
 His portraits of Karl Lagerfeld, Pelé and Pharrell Williams from the early 2000s are among the best loved of his works.

 Despite having worked so much in the USA, it was always the country Klein had left.
 But he never felt fully French nor European.
 Instead, he identified with something in between and in many ways, this was the key to his creative life: he was at the heart of photography and changed it dramatically but never felt part of it.
-It was the same with fashion, a field he revolutionized from within even while it satirized it.
+It was the same with fashion, a field he revolutionized from within even while he satirized it.
 His documentary films, made on the fly and in the moment, follow no convention but his own.
 Every Klein frame, be it still or moving has his distinctive aesthetic and spirit – daring and a little unruly but formally assured and brimming with flair.
 For all his range, this visual sensibility made him one of the most distinctive artists of the second half of the twentieth century.

 His grandparents had come from Hungary to New York and set up a clothing business on Delancey Street on the Lower East Side, just around the corner from the new home of the International Center of Photography, at 79 Essex Street.
 The ICP retrospective, which Klein himself titled YES: Photographs, Paintings, Films, 1948-2013, has been his artistic homecoming, embraced by the public and the press alike.